qulialabs/SmoothConv/README.md

 SmoothConv will progressively expand to include:

 - Larger-scale conversational datasets
-- Extended side annotations (e.g., timing signals, interaction cues)
+- Richer side annotations and interaction cues
 - Benchmark tasks for interaction modeling
 - Baseline and reference models